jwmdykes/GadgetChatApp/readme.md

 but hardcoding this value means I have to update my component props when my data model changes.
 This is more generally a pain point when using GraphQL with typescript, but there are tools that make it easier.
 Alternatively, focusing more on the simpler REST api could also be a good idea, especially considering that the focus of Gadget is on making apps as quickly and easily as possible.

+Maybe after updating, I now seem to have access to more types, but it's still not perfect.
+For example, when using `useUser()` it's not eactly the same type as the provided `User` type.

 ### More supported frameworks!

 I love using React, so it's great that Gadget supports React.
 But given that they use Vite which supports other frameworks, I wonder why Gadget doesn't support these too.
 It seems like this should be possible.